University of Tulsa Data & Information Overview

 Student Loan Debt

-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
-At University of Tulsa, approximately 37% of students took out student loans averaging $8,905 a year.
-That adds up to $35,620 over four years for those students.
+Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
+At University of Tulsa, approximately 38% of students took out student loans averaging $15,589 a year.
+That adds up to $62,356 over four years for those students.

-How Much Money Do University of Tulsa Graduates Make?bachelor's degree recipients from University of Tulsa make around $48,500 per year during the early years of their employment.
-That's great news for University of Tulsa students since it is 19% more than the average college graduate's salary of $40,800 per year.
+How Much Money Do University of Tulsa Graduates Make?students who graduate from University of Tulsa with a bachelor's degree go on to jobs where they make an average salary of $48,500 in their early years.
+That's great news for University of Tulsa students since it is 22% more than the average college graduate's salary of $39,802 per year.

 Location of University of Tulsa